ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

  b.
 In the Tool Integrations section, click **{{site.data.keyword.deliverypipeline}}**.

 1. Specify a name for your new pipeline.
-1. If you plan to use your pipeline to deploy a user interface, select the **Show apps in the VIEW APP menu** check box.
+1. If you plan to use your pipeline to deploy a user interface, select the **Show apps in the VIEW APP menu** checkbox.
 All of the apps that your pipeline creates are shown in the **View App** list on the toolchain's Overview page.
 1. Select the type of pipeline that you want to create:

  * **Classic**: Provides an easy to use graphical user interface for defining stages and jobs that run on public shared infrastructure, with support for running individual stages on private workers.